the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Mechanization
 		- All of the Food/Growth maluses and population cullings have been removed.
 		- The opener is adjusted to add 5% Production in all cities and lose the Science boost/Culture penalty.
+		- Urbanization loses the scaling Science yields.
-		- Automation loses the Science boost and now adds +2 Production/Happiness to Factories and Automated Factories.
+		- Automation now adds +2 each of Production, Science and Happiness to Factories and Automated Factories.
 		- Logistics renamed to Integrated Attack Logistics and loses the minor healing bonus and Unit Supply bonus, but adds 50% Production to Automated units.
 		- Digitization no longer adds Faith to Data/Decryption Centers.
 It now adds +2 Culture/Happiness to those buildings.
 		- The finisher awards a free Great Engineer and Scientist and increases the Production bonuses to 25%.